webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/pseudo-tty.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - pseudo-tty
+   :description lang=en: Built in commands: Execute a command requiring an interactive shell with the in-built 'pseudo_tty' command.

 **********
 pseudo_tty